zyzfzb/git/readme.txt

+Version 2
-Git is a distributed revision control system .
+Git is a fast scalable and distributed revision control system .